LBoyle/blockgame_raylib_ocaml/README.md

 The Library of choice is Raylib, not only because it has OCaml bindings, it's well documented and battle-tested, it can produce builds for a variety of production environments including the browser with wasm

-One drawback is that it's OpenGL and doesn't support Vulcan
+One drawback is that it's OpenGL and doesn't support Vulkan

 A benefit is that is has diverse build targets